amirandakhs/CITS4402ComputerVision/README.md

 present in the image.
 ## Lab2
 Your script should read in two input images, call the lowpassfilter and highpassfilter functions, and construct the resultant hybrid image.
+## Lab3
+Practice some of the spatial filters.